kali/lackr/doc/getting-started.md

 % mvn compile exec:java
 ```

-When maven is down downloading half the Internet, you should get:
+When maven is done downloading half the Internet, you should get:

 ```
 [...]